Developing a Missional Approach: Being Sent into the World as Jesus was Sent

 Maybe you’ll look around and see refugees who need families to connect with.
 Maybe you’ll see kids who need adult mentors.
 In our hyper-connected world, maybe you’ll see a need in the Indonesia or Guatemala.
 To be sent into the world as Jesus was sent means to pay attention to where God is calling you, and others in your parish, to make a difference, whether close by or far away.

 My husband is an artist, and last year I created a calendar using his paintings.
-We sold the calendar at our church to benefit a ministry with sex workers in the Philippines.
+We sold the calendar at our church to benefit a ministry with sex workers in the Philippines because one of our church members had set up a ministry there.
 We were so happy to be able to send $6,000 from the proceeds from the calendar.
 Helping vulnerable families in your suburb with insulation and raising money for vulnerable women in the Philippines are equally missional in God’s eyes.

-What are the obstacles to missional caring by Christians in New Zealand?
-I can see two major obstacles.
+I can see two major obstacles to missional caring.
 The first relates to the discomfort of many Christians when the topic of God comes up in a conversation.
 Jesus moved seamlessly between topics related to daily life and truths about God and God’s kingdom.

 One parish trains people in “three stories evangelism.”
 When we talk with people, we need to be comfortable talking about our personal faith story, what our faith means to us.
 That’s the first story.
 The second story is the Gospel story, and this parish helps people learn to talk about the Gospel story briefly and clearly.
 The third story is the other person’s story, and learning to ask appropriate questions helps steer a conversation there.
 Those questions might include: